mmwita254/Dawson-Project-/README.md

 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html)
 - [Python](https://www.python.org/) 3.11 or greater

+## Credits

+This project was based on work from [ServerlessPDFChat](https://github.com/aws-samples/serverless-pdf-chat).

 ## License

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.